 Prior to her legal career, Ms. Hewett worked as a Program Manager for the Princeton Project on National Security and a Program Assistant at Front Line, the International Foundation for the Protection of Human Rights Defenders.
 She also worked at the Truth and Reconciliation Commission in Sierra Leone, founded and directed a project assisting the Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal), and conducted a year-long policy project writing a transitional justice policy recommendation concerning the conflict in the Democratic Republic of the Congo.

-Ms. Hewett is a member of the American Society of International Law (ASIL) Executive Council and the Women’s Forum Co-Chair for the Asian Pacific American Bar Association of D.C.
+Ms. Hewett is an Executive Council member of the American Society of International Law (ASIL) and the Women’s Forum Co-Chair for the Asian Pacific American Bar Association of D.C.
 (APABA-DC).
 She is also a Fellow of the U.S.-Japan Leadership Program Fellow, U.S.-Japan Council Associate and Program Development Committee member, and Truman National Security Project.
 In 2014, she was awarded the National Asian Pacific American Bar Association Best Lawyers Under 40 Award.